 Disruptions to platforms like Shopify and AWS created ripple effects for businesses and ecommerce stores.
 Many tools used during the workday—like Google Meet and Calendly—also went down, leaving teams scrambling for alternatives.

-Cloudflare Confirms the Outage
+Cloudflare Confirms the Infrastructure Outage

 Cloudflare, which powers content delivery and DNS services for many popular websites, confirmed a widespread disruption on its status page.